Yukkuricraft/plugin-manager/README.md

 When you install plugins, three folders will be created:

 - `managedPlugins` where plugins automatically downloaded go
-- `unmanagePlugins` where you can put anything that not managed by the script.
+- `unmanagedPlugins` where you can put anything that not managed by the script.
 Configs go here.
-- `plugins` the contents of `managedPlugins` and `unmanagePlugins` merged into one folder.
+- `plugins` the contents of `managedPlugins` and `unmanagedPlugins` merged into one folder.